Living paycheck-to-paycheck can be a challenging financial situation, and it can become even more difficult in some parts of the United States.

 Rhode Island

 Rhode Island, the smallest state in the country, is also one of the more expensive ones to live in.
-Housing and utility costs can be particularly high, making it challenging for low-income individuals and families to get by.
+Housing and utility costs can be exceptionally high, making it challenging for low-income individuals and families to get by.
 While the state has its charms, living costs are a significant drawback for those on tight budgets.

 Delaware